-Hostwinds does not provide it’s own WordPress plugins, although we have been able to work with many clients who have seen success when optimizing their websites.
-As with all third party plugins, please review the details provided by the plugin author and other user’s reviews to see if one of these plugins can fit your needs.
+Hostwinds does not provide its own WordPress plugins, although we have been able to work with many clients who have seen success when optimizing their websites.
+As with all third-party plugins, please review the details provided by the plugin author and other user's reviews to see if one of these plugins can fit your needs.
 It is important to take a backup of your WordPress website and databases before installing any plugins so that you can easily restore your account from a backup if needed and before continuing.

-So you’ve built your WordPress site, but you’re finding out it’s slow and gets poor grades from testing sites such as GTMetrix.
-Basic optimization is much easier than you think, and there are many plugins that will help you with this.
+So you've built your WordPress site, but you're finding out it's slow and gets poor grades from testing sites such as GTMetrix.
+Basic optimization is much easier than you think, and many plugins will help you with this.
 To help get a baseline, we would recommend first running a test on the site with GTMetrix:

 There are many free plugins to help with image optimization, but the most popular and easiest to use would be EWWW Image Optimizer:

 In our experience, the W3 Total Cache plugin is great at many things, but minification can be better achieved with another plugin.
-We recommend not enabling the minify settings in W3, and instead installing the Autoptimize plugin:
+We recommend not enabling the minify settings in W3 and instead installing the Autoptimize plugin:

-Of course if this feels too complicated, you can use the minify settings in W3.
+Of course, if this feels too complicated, you can use the minify settings in W3.
 The improvement with Autoptimize is marginal, but every bit helps.

-The above outlined tasks will greatly help your overall WordPress site performance, but you still need to follow best practices.
-Try to limit your plugin usage to only what is essential for your site, if you’ve added a plugin but don’t use it, remove it.
-Also, keep your site updated, if you see a notification in your admin panel for updates, proceed as soon as possible.
+The above-outlined tasks will greatly help your overall WordPress site performance, but you still need to follow best practices.
+Try to limit your plugin usage to only what is essential for your site.
+If you've added a plugin but don't use it, remove it.
+Also, keep your site updated.
+If you see a notification in your admin panel for updates, proceed as soon as possible.